How to become a Security Guard in Ontario

 Once you have successfully completed the Security Guard training course (minimum 5 business days), you will be provided your Training Completion Number.
 With your Training Completion Number you can book for Ontario Security Guard Licence Exam at http://www.ontariosecuritytesting.ca.
 You will have to pay $60+tax as a testing fee

 3. Write the Licence Exam

 The Ministry has engaged the services of Serco DES Inc. to administer testing.
-The Licence test will be paper-based, with 60 Multiple Choice Questions and 75 minutes duration.
+The Licence test is a computer-based test, with 60 Multiple Choice Questions and 75 minutes duration.
 You have to answer correctly for at least 38 out of 60 questions (62%) in order to pass the Exam.
-After you have completed the exam, it usually takes 3 to 5 business days to receive your exam results.
+After you have completed the exam, it usually takes 2 to 3 business days to receive your exam results.
 There is no limit to the number of times a person can rewrite the test.
-However, you have to pay $60+tax each time.
+However, you have to pay $66.50+tax each time.

 4. Apply for Licence

 Once you pass the licensing exam, you can apply for your licence by mail or online

 You can apply online through ServiceOntario at https://www.ontario.ca/law-and-safety/security-guard-or-private-investigator-licence